-Sharjah prides itself on being the cultural capital of United Arab Emirates.
+Sharjah prides itself on being the cultural capital of the United Arab Emirates.
 The glimpses of its past from ancient to modern are kept carefully in an array of museums in Sharjah.
 They are scattered across the Emirate of Sharjah.
 In fact, the best way to explore Sharjah is through its museums and markets.
 A visit to the museum may make your head to the market and vice-versa.

 Museums In Sharjah, UAE

 Here is my choice of different museums in Sharjah that would take you through the ancient, historical, modern and contemporary Sharjah.
 Sharjah is home to many museums managed by the department of museums that is quite active on social media.
 However, I have chosen the museums from a traveler’s perspective and keeping in mind the diverse interests of tourists.

 Sharjah Heritage Museum

 If people, culture, costumes, rituals interest you, this is the first museum you should head it.
 It is located in the Heart of Sharjah premises – a late 18th CE heritage building in itself which very earthy rustic feel to it.
 You know you are stepping back in time when you enter Sharjah Heritage Museum.

 You see the medicine-system and the herbs used.
 I loved the way costumes and jewelry are explained – with their Arabic names and English translations.
-There is a whole documentation of types of perfumes, hair oils and Kohls.
+There is whole documentation of types of perfumes, hair oils and Kohls.
 Music and games can never be away from human life and the displays at Sharjah Heritage Museum confirm that.

 The trade that was an important part of the region is shown with its routes and professions it involved.
 I am always curious about the ancient trade links that were as global as they could be.